 If you prefer the former location, you can move it back to the top or turn it off completely.
 To do so, go to the main menu and select.

 Breakpoints are now placed over line numbers by default to save horizontal space.
-You can place breakpoints near line numbers: press Ctrl+Shift+A, type
+You can place breakpoints near line numbers: press Control+Shift+A, type

 Breakpoints Over Line Numbers, and disable the option.